 The Luncheon, a painting by Susan Seaberry, oil on canvas 30 in. x 24 in.

 Emphasizing the strong, vivid color and painterly quality her work is known for,

 at one of Puerto Vallarta's finest art galleries The Loft

 An interesting piece, Death and Sacrifice, with pastel, acrylic, cloth and shells by artist Sergio Diaz-Lopez

-at the PV Santana Galeria (now closed) at 188 Corona street just off the boardwalk
+at the PV Santana Galeria (now closed) which was located at 188 Corona street just off the boardwalk

 Thanks to the non-profit Ports of Art in the Puerto Vallarta and Guadalajara airports,

 the Fresh Air Foundation since 2008 has helped hundreds of young people in attending

 day and summer camps with programs in the arts, ecology, language and phys ed.